-Common hake were mainly caught in groundfish surveys through the time series.
-Catches reached a maximum in 2021 (8.2 t); the second highest catch was reported in 2022 (5.7 t), whereas it remained below 3.2 t in all other years (Fig. 8; Appendix IV).
-CPUE of common hake ranged between 3.8 kg/h in 2020 and 42.7 kg/h in 2021, with most years below 16 kg/h; CPUE in 2022 was 35.1 kg/h (Fig. 8; Appendix V).
+Common hake were mainly caught in groundfish surveys through the time series, averaging 99% of the surveys' total common hake catch.
+Catches reached a maximum in 2023 (8.6 t); the second highest catch was reported in 2021 (8.1 t), whereas it remained below 3.2 t in all other years (Fig. 8; Appendix II).
 The biomass of common hake remained under 16,000 t every February from 2010 to 2020.
-Biomass increased in 2021 (33,282 t) and reached its highest value in 2022 with 42,420 t (Fig. 8; Table II).
-There was a statistically significant increase in biomass in 2021 and 2022 (Appendix VI).
+Biomass increased in 2021 (33,282 t), reached its highest value in 2022 with 42,420 t, and was calculated at 32,617 t in 2023 (Fig. 8; Table II).
+There was a statistically significant increase in biomass from 2010 to 2023 (Appendix III).

-In 2022, common hake was mainly distributed to the north-west of West Falkland with the highest density estimated at 2,974 kg/km (Fig. 9).
+In 2023, common hake was mainly distributed to the north-west of West Falkland with the highest density estimated at 2,983 kg/km2 (Fig. 9).
 Migration of common hake into Falkland Islands waters is likely driven by specific oceanographic conditions, and it takes place in February when the surveys are being conducted.
 Hence, changes in oceanographic conditions may result in year-to-year abundance variability for this species during February in Falkland Islands waters.
-Across years, high densities were detected to the north-west offshore or near the limit of the FICZ, with the highest density calculated for 2021 (3,393 kg/km; Appendix IX).
+Across years, high densities were detected to the north-west offshore or near the limit of the FICZ, with the highest density calculated for 2021 (3,393 kg/km2; Appendix VII).

 Length frequency histograms show a wide range of common hake sizes, from 13 cm to 95 cm total length, across the time series.
-In 2022, the modal length was 41 cm total length for females; a small number of males were caught during February 2022 and the modal length was 36 cm total length (Fig. 10).
+Animals > 60 cm total length have been rare since 2015.
+In 2023, two length-groups were detected.
+The modal length of the smaller length-group was 31-32 cm total length for females and males, and the modal length of the larger length-group was nearly 40 cm total length for females; a small number of males were also detected in the larger length-group with no evident modal length (Fig. 10).

 Fig. 8.
-Catch (t), CPUE (kg/h), and mean biomass (t) $\pm$ 95% confidence intervals of common hake (Merluccius hubbsi) during the February 2010-2011 and 2015-2022 groundfish and calamari preseason surveys in Falkland Islands waters.
+Catch (t), and mean biomass (t) \pm 95% confidence intervals of common hake (Merluccius hubbsi) during the February 2010-2011 and 2015-2023 groundfish and calamari pre-season surveys in Falkland Islands waters.

 Fig. 9.
-Distribution and abundance of common hake (Merluccius hubbsi) calculated from the February 2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Distribution and abundance of common hake (Merluccius hubbsi) calculated from the February 2023 groundfish and calamari pre-season surveys in Falkland Islands waters.